AtechPro/lenogletterv2/readme.md

 Gah damn betul, after full consideration, meeting with Cheok, I consider to rebuild entire thing from scratch, betul ngl

-Well what new, can be hosted anywere, _someone sponser me for web hosting, asal ada cara la mau hosting 😁_, technically its can be run anywhere in the local network
+Well what new, can be hosted anywere, _someone sponser me for web hosting, asal ada cara la mau hosting_ 😁, technically its can be run anywhere in the local network

 Btw, still mau **Excel**, well its have the feature for export from web, smart kan gah damn dllm